Truman-State-University/truman-digital-sign-theme/ChromebitSetup.md

 *   Press Ctrl-A
 *   Log in with user admin and the admin password
 *   Click Save
-*   When the Kiosk launching screen displays, press Ctrl-Alt-S c
+*   When the Kiosk launching screen displays, press Ctrl-Alt-S